greyshell/red_diary/crypto/hash_function.md

 1. Collision resistance property has been already broken and attacked.
 2. However, its pre-image resistance and 2nd pre-image resistance property does not impacted by any attack.
 Therefore, technically still it is safe to use in the context when we don’t need its collision resistance property.
     - [ ] TODO: need to verify all attacks
-3. FIPS and other compliances does not approve this.
+3. Not approved in FIPS and other compliances

 ## SHA1